Playrix/psd_ockham/README.md

 Results will be written to destination file.
 If there's no destination file provided, results will be written to new file near source file with suffix `_cut`.

 Running psd_ockham without parameters prints help message and version.

+## GUI

+psd_ockam also has version with graphical user interface (only for Windows).
+GUI version is simple and straightforward, works through drag-n-dropping files and folders onto main window.
+GUI version is independent and doesn't require command-line executable.

 ## Copyright